SAP/openui5-docs/docs/Step_6_A_First_OPA_Test_1b47457.md

 The three objects `Given`, `When`, `Then` are filled by the OPA runtime when the test is executed and contain the `arrangements`, `actions`, and `assertions` for the test.
 The "Given-When-Then" pattern is a common style for writing tests in a readable format.
 To describe a test case, you basically write a user story.
 Test cases in this format are easy to understand, even by non-technical people.

+Let’s give it a try with our new feature that only displays 20 posts in the table initially and will load more posts when we press a trigger button or scroll down.
+Here is our user story "Should see the table with all posts" and its code representation:

 -   **Arrangements**

     Define possible initial states, e.g. the app is started, or specific data exists.
 For performance reasons, starting the app is usually done only in the first test case of a journey. `Given.iStartMyApp();`